5HT2/taro-bot/plugins/README.md

 An example plugin's `example.go` can be found [in the `plugins` folder](https://github.com/5HT2/taro-bot/blob/master/plugins/example/example.go).

-## Dockerfile
+## Docker

-Currently, the Dockerfile will compile all plugins in `plugins/` and load the default plugins list.
-In the future, a way to retroactively download and add plugins will be added, see [#21](https://github.com/5HT2/taro-bot/issues/21).
-For now, modify `plugin-name.go` to load your plugin by default.
+You can modify the plugins to be loaded via Docker with the `config/plugins.json` file, as described in the main README.